lucasr/twoway-view/README.md

 What is it?
 ===========

-ListView-like view with support for vertical and horizontal scrolling.
+ListView-like Android view with support for vertical and horizontal scrolling.

 Features
 ========